 “Please,” she repeated.
 “I need you in the house.
 I want you to come indoors.”

 He did not respond and they stared at each other.
 Her eyes were pleading and angry, his were resolute.
 Eventually she said,

-“Alright, be the obstinate bugger you are,” and she slammed the door shut.
+“Alright, be the obstinate fool you are,” and she slammed the door shut.
 She shouted at him as she walked away, “I’ll get you out.”

 Albert wondered where they had got to in their time together.
-He felt overburdened by her demands, her anxieties, the committees she was on and the projects she undertook.
+He felt overburdened by life’s demands, her anxieties, the committees she was on and the projects she undertook.
 By the business of life.
+The busy-ness.